sarahkml/DemoBlaze-Testing-Project/README.md

 # DemoBlaze-Testing-Project
-Software Testing project for the DemoBlaze web application.
+Software Testing project for the DemoBlaze web application(https://demoblaze.com/index.html).
 Includes test scenarios, functional test cases, defect logs, reports, and Jira traceability.

 This repository contains the deliverables for a software testing project based on the DemoBlaze web application.
 The project includes: